 Apple products sales statistics wouldn’t be showing incredible numbers if the company wasn’t ensuring the high quality of its devices.
 Apple has been working with numerous companies in the US to make sure the users are satisfied.

-By August 2019, it spent more than $60 billion on around 9,000 suppliers.
+Since April 2019, just the iOS app economy has created almost 300,000 new jobs.
 Predictions show that Apple will likely have contributed $350 billion to the US economy by 2023, which is a truly incredible number.

 Apple vs Android Statistics: Who Wins?

+The share of Apple devices running iOS 14 is 86%, compared to Android’s 8.2% for Android 10 and less than 1% for Android 11%.
 If you’ve come here trying to figure out if Apple is worth the money, these statistics on Apple vs Android will help you answer that question.
-Apple’s prices are certainly on the high end, but when you’re getting a good performance, it does pay off.
+Apple’s prices are certainly on the high end, but when you’re getting premium performance, it does pay off.

 If you like to have tons of apps to help you around and entertain you, it may seem like Apple isn’t the right choice.
 But it’s a bit more complicated than just looking at the number.
 The main reason Apple has fewer apps is its thorough approval process.
 As a result, it won’t put just any app in its store.

 Meanwhile, Android has a much more lenient process of approval, so you’re more likely to find low quality apps on the Play Store than on the App Store.
 Numbers prove it, too.
 Apple revenue statistics for the App Store show it’s well ahead of Android.
-It generates $22.6 billion worldwide, compared to Google’s $11.8 billion, meaning that users spend 1.9 times more in the App store.
+In 2020, it generated $72.3 billion in revenue worldwide, compared to Google’s $38.6 billion, meaning that users spend almost two times more in the App store.